This blog post looks ahead at what we expect to be key UK developments in the pensions space in 2021. Highlights include:

-The Pension Schemes Bill (the Bill) completed its report stage and third reading in the House of Commons on 16 November 2020.
+The Pension Schemes Bill ('the Bill') completed its report stage and third reading in the House of Commons on 16 November 2020.
 The Commons amendments were then considered, and agreed, by the House of Lords on 19 January 2021 with the next step being Royal Assent.
 Our latest blog on the Bill can be found here.
-Particular points to focus on will be:
+Particular points to focus on are as follows.

 - an “employer insolvency test”, which is an act or failure to act that would materially reduce the level of the scheme’s recovery from the employer in a hypothetical insolvency; and